-I was in Budapest last Thursday for a fleeting visit – I spoke at the PMI Hungary Chapter’s Art of Projects conference for International Project Management Day (see some photos from the event here).
+I traveled to Budapest in 2014 to speak at the PMI Hungary Chapter’s Art of Projects conference for International Project Management Day.
 I gave a presentation on social media use in virtual teams and also ran a workshop on virtual meetings.

 My fellow facilitator and I split the audience and asked them to discuss issues relating to virtual teams.